alexandergerber/courses-tsa/chapter2.md

 skills: 1
 ```

-We found out that the `AirPassanger` time series is non-stationary because it exhibits a deterministic trend and seasonal pattern.
+We found out that the `AirPassanger` time series is non-stationary because it exhibits a deterministic trend and a seasonal pattern.

 The function `decompose()` can be used to decompose a time series according to the model: